ICE European carbon trade suspended briefly on first day of migration - Up News Info

 Trading of British emission allowances, which started last month, is being operated from London and was not affected by the issue, the spokeswoman said.

 European emission allowances could be traded on rival exchange European Energy Exchange, based in Germany, throughout the suspension on ICE Endex.
-On the EEX, the Dec-21 EUA traded at 50.05 euros/tonne.
-(Reporting by Nora Buli; Editing by Toby Chopra, Kirsten Donovan and Edmund Blair)
+On the EEX, the Dec-21 EUA traded at 51.47 euros/tonne.
+(Reporting by Nora Buli; Editing by Kirsten Donovan, Edmund Blair and David Evans)